Stevieag/stevieag.github.io/_posts/2023-04-21-make-your-blog.markdown

 ### Your URL

 Lastly we will set up a URL of our own using AWS and Route 53.
-Well, this was my real goal.
-No point (unless you chose a great GiHub name or it your name and used as a CV) having a site named hairymary6767.github.io!!.
+Well, this was my real goal unless you chose a great GiHub name or it is your name and you used as a CV.
+No point having a site named hairymary6767.github.io!!.

 So your gonna need an AWS account.
 If you dont have one, well off you go and get one.
 Theres a lot of free stuff for you to play with and learn.
 Im new to this so ive looked at my AWS and id say it will cost no more than £10.
 I have two urls and a bunch of other stuff and my bill is £11 - I'll update this if it changes significantly.

 1. In your repository, create a file (no need for an extension).In this file add your url eg `geekyblinder.co.uk`
-2. git add theis file ( `git add . && git commit -m 'CNAME record' && git push` )
+2. git add this file ( `git add . && git commit -m 'CNAME record' && git push` )
 3. Now we can configure our R53
     - 3a.
 Log into the AWS console
     - 3b.
 Click onto the Route 53 dashboard